Disclosure:

 There are a few ways to insert GA4 code on your site, depending on factors such as your theme setup, personal preference (plugin or manual), and level of technicality.

 However, this article won’t dive into the more technical process of adding analytics scripts using tag managers.
-This is because I assume you’re a beginner, and it’s best to approach this in the simplest possible way.
+I assume you’re a beginner, and it’s best to approach this in the simplest possible way.

 So, let’s get started.

-First, you’ll need to create a Gmail account, as this is the basic requirement for using most Google products.
+First, you need to create a Gmail account, which is essential for using most Google products.
 If you already have a Gmail account, you can use that.

 The next step is to create your Google Analytics account using your Gmail address.

-Next, you’ll need to complete a few Google Analytics step guides or information.
+Next, you need to complete a few Google Analytics step guides or information.
 Let’s walk through these steps one after the other.
 Starting with the Account Creation page.

-- Create a new GA4 property—Google Analytics is sunsetting its Universal Analytics property, so you must create a Google Analytics 4 property.
+• Create a new GA4 property – Google Analytics is sunsetting its Universal Analytics property, so you must create a GA4 property.
 This GA4 property will represent your WordPress blog.
 Give it a name and select the reporting time zone and currency.
 This information can always be modified via the admin settings page, so don’t sleep on it too much.

-- Business Objective – Next in our tutorial on adding Google Analytics to WordPress sites is the Business Objective section.
+• Business Objective – The Business Objective section is next in our tutorial on adding Google Analytics to WordPress sites.
 Choose the best objective that aligns with your business goals.
 However, you can select up to 4 but exclude “Others.”
 You can’t select “Others” alongside another objective.
-So be aware and click the Create button to proceed after making your selection.
+So be aware and click the Create button to proceed after selecting.

-- Accept Terms and Conditions – Lastly, you must accept the Google Analytics terms and conditions for your region.
+• Accept Terms and Conditions – Lastly, you must accept your region’s Google Analytics terms and conditions.
 I advise you to select the country where you do business.
 Click I Accept when you are done.

 Congratulations, your Google Analytics account is now set up and ready.
 One last step is the Data Collection process.